janet-lang/janet-lang.org/md/syntax.md

 {%
 (def title "Syntax and the Parser")
+(def description "A Janet program begins life as a text file, just a sequence of byte like any other on your system.
+Janet source files should be UTF-8 or ASCII encoded.
+Before Janet can compile or run your program, it must transform your source code into a data structure.
+Janet is a lisp, which means it is homoiconic - code is data, so all of the facilities in the language for manipulating arrays, tuples, strings, and tables can be used for manipulating your source code as well.")
 %}

 A Janet program begins life as a text file, just a sequence of byte like any other on your system.
 Janet source files should be UTF-8 or ASCII encoded.
 Before Janet can compile or run your program, it must transform